-“They also agreed on the importance of entering into negotiations in a constructive and positive spirit, and of ensuring a smooth and orderly exit process.”
+“They also agreed on the importance of entering IGNORE INTO negotiations in a constructive and positive spirit, and of ensuring a smooth and orderly exit process.”

 As Britain begins its break with the bloc on Wednesday, May will address parliament and promise to represent everyone in the UK -- including EU citizens -- in the negotiations with Brussels.

 She will express hope “that we are no longer defined by the vote we cast, but by our determination to make a success of the result”.